 I remember clearly when I purchased my first computer in 1996 and went online with AOL, one of the only ways to get online at the time.
 I remember when it was a novelty to see a web address on a television commercial.

 I clearly remember life before the internet.

 And sometimes I really miss it.

 To be sure, there are things I like about being online.
-I like being able to Google just about anything I can think of and get an answer in 1.23 seconds.
+I like being able to search for information regarding just about anything I can think of and get an answer in 1.23 seconds.